mnlipp/osgi-getting-started/Repositories.md

         query='q=a:%22org.eclipse.osgi%22&rows=10000'
 ```

-I have personally experienced two problems with this plugin.
-The first is
+I have personally experienced two problems with the search feature of this
-that the search works only with Maven Central, which means
+plugin.
+The first is that the search works only with Maven Central, which
-that it won't include snapshots of artifacts.
+means that it won't include snapshots of artifacts.

 The second problem (I found out about that at the beginning of 2022)
-is that maven central doesn't support a `rows` parameter
+is that maven central doesn't support a `rows` parameter greater 200 in
-greater 200 any more (and the plugin doesn't support pagination).
+the query any more (and the plugin doesn't support pagination).
 So for
 the example queries above it has become useless.

 ### Indexed Maven Repository Plugin